revisedcommonversion/revisedcommonversion.github.io/README.md

 > "Freely you have received, freely give." -Matthew 10:8

-(NOTE: I have provided the text of the RCV to certain retailers for distribution.
-The price of the RCV text from these retailers is set at an amount such that it covers any cost the retailers may incur in providing the text to consumers.
-20% of any royalties paid to me go to the charity, Childcare Worldwide.
-These retailers have been chosen as a convenience to the consumer, such as with seamless delivery of the RCV text to popular e-book readers.
-Nevertheless, the text of the RCV will always be free of charge to view or download from the RCV website.)

 When attributing this work, you may simply use the RCV abbreviation with quotations, or you may note the Revised Common Version as a source for quotations, such as in a list of sources or a bibliography.
 For derivative works, please note that your work is a derivative of the Revised Common Version.
 I would also appreciate a link to the RCV website with any attributions.

 If you choose to distribute or create a derivative work of the RCV, I would humbly ask that you distribute it under these same terms of usage.
 If you have any questions concerning the terms or usage of this text, please feel free to contact me via e-mail (`info@revisedcommonversion.com`).